eduNEXT/tutor-contrib-panorama/README.md

 If you have encrypted S3 buckets with KMS, you may need to add permissions to get the KMS keys.

+Additionally, the user must have LakeFormation permissions to access the data locations and query the database and all tables.

+Finally, you will have to connect Quicksight to Athena to visualize the data.

 ## Configuration